Hyperion-Robotics/QuickESPNow/README.md

 ### Enhancements
 - **Improved Peer Management**: Fixed issues with adding multiple peers, ensuring stable and reliable communication.
 - **Generic Send Function**: Refactored the `Send` function to be more flexible, allowing any data type to be sent using a single function (`Send`) instead of separate functions for each type.
-- **Custom Queue Implementation**: Introduced a dynamic message queue for storing messages, optimizing memory usage.
+- **Custom Queue Implementation**: Introduced a dynamic message queue for storing messages, and optimizing memory usage.
 - **User-defined Callbacks**: Added functionality for users to set their own custom data send and receive functions, increasing flexibility.
 - **Encryption Enhancements**: Fixed encryption problems and added support for both PMK and LMK keys to improve security.
 - **Support for AP and STA Modes**: Enhanced the class to support both Station (STA) and Access Point (AP) modes, which were previously limited to STA only.
-- **Channel Communication Fixes**: Correctly implemented message sending across different channels, not just channel.
-1.
+- **Channel Communication Fixes**: Correctly implemented message sending across different channels, not just channel 1.
 - **Board Support**: Added esp32 `2.0.27` board version compatibility together with the `3.x.x` board versions.
-- **Sending Types**: Introduced costum struct message communication.
+- **Sending Types**: Introduced custom struct message communication.

 ### Bug Fixes
 - Resolved issues with sending messages to peers on channels other than channel 1.